Equivariant Morse theory on Vietoris-Rips complexes & universal spaces for proper actions: Equivariant discrete Morse theory

 \begin{example}[hollow quilt] The following pictures show an example of an affine $(\Z/2\Z)$-CW complex with a $(\Z/2\Z)$-Morse function.
 Each diamond in the picture is a ``pocket'' of two squares glued (``sewn'') along their boundaries, so the $(\Z/2\Z)$-action given by rotating about the vertical axis is free on all points but the vertices marked by larger dots.
 The $(\Z/2\Z)$-Morse function is given by the vertical height.

-The left-hand picture indicates in color the descending link of each vertex (at appropriate levels~$t$); each is either a point or a digon, exemplifying that descending links need not be simplicial complexes, as remarked above.
-The right-hand picture indicates the descending star of each vertex.
+The pictures on the left and on the right indicate in color the descending link and the descending star, respectively, of each vertex (at appropriate levels~$t$).
 The vertices marked by larger dots have nontrivial stabilizer, while the vertices marked by smaller dots have trivial stabilizer.
 For each vertex $y$, the spaces $\dlk y$ and $\dst y$ are visibly $\Stab_{\Z/2\Z}(y)$-spaces. \end{example}

 The next lemma says that the description of descending links in \autoref{dlk-dst} simplifies when~$Y$ is a simplicial complex, and even more so when~$Y$ is a flag complex, as in the case of Vietoris--Rips complexes in \autoref{RIPS}.